will-mcintyre04/will-mcintyre04/README.md

 When I am not tinkering on my computer or in class, I'm on the court <a href="https://athletics.uwaterloo.ca/sports/mens-volleyball/roster/william-mcintyre/9127"> playing volleyball </a> at the University of Waterloo :)

+Check out the links below to get more info about me!

 <p align="left">
       <a href="https://will-mcintyre04.github.io/">
          <img alt="My Website" title="See my Portfolio!" src="https://custom-icon-badges.demolab.com/badge/-My Portfolio-purple?style=for-the-badge&logo=browser&logoColor=white"/></a>